sebas8824/blockchain-vapor/README.md

 ## POST

-- **/api/blockchain/mine**: Registers transactions under this structure `'{ "from": "Sender", "to": "Reciever", "amount": 1000, "hasTax": true }'` where true or false vary the amount returned after adding the transaction to the chain.
+- **/api/blockchain/mine**: Registers transactions under this structure `'{ "from": "Sender", "to": "Reciever", "amount": 1000, "contractId": 1 }'` where contractId is the Smart Contract that will be used to calculate the tax for the transaction.

 - **/api/blockchain/nodes/register**: Register listening nodes by using this request body `'[{"address": "http://localhost:8080"},{"address": "http://localhost:8090"}]'`.